camilomeza14/project_manager/README.md

-# ProjectManager
+# Reservations Manager

-Internal project management SPA for Task performance assessment.
+Internal Reservations management SPA for a company.

 ## Description

-A Single Page Application (SPA) that allows a software company to manage internal projects.
-It includes authentication, role-based access control (Manager / Collaborator), and full CRUD operations via a simulated API using json-server.
+A Single Page Application (SPA) that allows a software company to manage internal reservations.
+It includes authentication, role-based access control (Manager / User), and full CRUD operations via a simulated API using json-server.

 ## Technologies